Elias Díaz Player Props: Rockies vs. Braves

-Elias Diaz -- 2-for-3 in his most recent game -- will be in action for the Colorado Rockies versus the Atlanta Braves, with Bryce Elder on the hill, on June 17 at 4:10 PM ET.
+Elias Diaz -- with an on-base percentage of .282 in his past 10 games, 69 points lower than his season-long percentage -- will be in action for the Colorado Rockies against the Atlanta Braves, with Charlie Morton on the mound, on June 18 at 1:35 PM ET.

-In his most recent appearance, he strung together two hits (going 2-for-3) against the Braves.
+He had a hitless showing in his most recent game (0-for-3) against the Braves.

 Elias Díaz Game Info & Props vs. the Braves